nick-kanakis/NewsAPI/README.md

 ### Rest controller

-It is responsible for exposing the endpoints described in section API[#api] and displays any exception it may arise by returning a json message informing the user about the error.
+It is responsible for exposing the endpoints described in section API and displays any exception it may arise by returning a json message informing the user about the error.
 Finally handles the mapping between the dto and the entity that is used in the rest of the application.
 The article DTO is separated into Article & Author objects since in the future we may need to add more data into the Author object (like username/password etc).